 This is a surprise in Disgaea 3 when you realize that Mao looks a whole lot more like his father than initially implied.

 Disgaea 4 has you say hello to Death/Extermination Submersible Combat Organism —aka Desco◊, the cutest widdle eldritch abomination that ever wanted to be the Final Boss.
 Just because she's moe, doesn't mean she's incapable of turning you into a gibbering mass of fear and insanity, if her attacks◊ are anything to go by.

+The Elder Scrolls has several, the most noticeable being House Dagoth in Morrowind, but for the true position, Sithis takes the cake.
+Later games attempted to pass him off as a more traditional god of death, but the game's backstory reveals that he is actually a great void, the undying soul of a dead primordial force.
 Sithis Is Not.
-Later games attempted to pass him off as a more traditional god of death, but the game's backstory reveals that he is actually a great void, the undying soul of a dead primordial force.

 The Daedric Princes appear to be at least heavily influenced by this concept.
 They are alien beyond human understanding, though they can take any form they like, and so will often take a humanoid form to deal with mortals.
 (One of them, Hermaeus Mora, doesn't bother with this and resembles a more typical abomination.)
 They don't share the sense of "good" and "evil" mortals have.
 How they feel about the mortal races varies from prince to prince; many enjoy being worshiped, some just enjoy toying with mortals' lives for their own amusement, but all of them have demonstrated a willingness to reward mortals they find particularly helpful, loyal, or amusing.

 Hermaeus Mora ditches any semblance of sanity in Skyrim and appears as a "Wretched Abyss" — a living dark vortex.
 In the Dragonborn DLC, he appears in a truly mind shattering form with a seemingly infinite amount of tentacles and eyes.